A Diamond Structure in the Transducer Hierarchy: Definitions

 This also provides us with a better notion of what the length $||\bm{\alpha}||$ represents.
 For this $\bm{\alpha}$, we have $||\bm{\alpha}|| = (4-1) + (3-1) = 5$, which is exactly how many values of $f$ we go through after applying every weight.

+The key property of weight products is that they can replace transducers when used on a certain class of streams known as \textit{spiralling functions}.
+For the purposes of this paper, we are interested in two subclasses of spiralling functions: polynomials and piecewise polynomials.
+In this paper, by ``piecewise polynomial" we refer to a slightly different definition than the standard one.
+Here, we define a piecewise polynomial to be a function which, given a finite partition of $\mathbb{N}$, agrees with a polynomial on each element of this partition.
+In particular, the partitions we use will be residue classes modulo some $n \in \mathbb{N}$.
+We will refer to a polynomial defined on a particular element of the partition as a ``piece" of the piecewise polynomial.

-Now that we have defined weight products we can proceed to state the main result that we need for the rest of the paper.
+Now that we have defined weight products as well as the class of functions we wish to apply them to, we can proceed to state the main result that we need for the rest of the paper.
 The full proof of this result can be found in (Theorem 21, \cite{3}).

 \begin{theorem} Let $f,g: \mathbb{N} \rightarrow \mathbb{N}$ be (possibly piecewise) polynomials.
 Then $\langle g \rangle \geq \langle f \rangle$ if and only if there exists a tuple of weights $\bm{\alpha}$ and integers $n_0,m_0$ such that $S^{n_0}(f) = \bm{\alpha} \otimes S^{m_0}(g)$. \end{theorem}